quii/learn-go-with-tests/arrays-and-slices.md

 **[You can find all the code for this chapter here](https://github.com/quii/learn-go-with-tests/tree/master/arrays)**

+In this chaper, you will learn the fundamentals of using arrays, the differences between fixed-size arrays and variable slices,and  how to check the length of an array and slice.

 Arrays allow you to store multiple elements of the same type in a variable in a particular order.

 When you have an array, it is very common to have to iterate over them.
-So let's use [our new-found knowledge of `for`](iteration.md) to make a `Sum` function. `Sum` will take an array of numbers and return the total.
+So let's use [our new-found knowledge of `for`](iteration.md) to make a `Sum` function. `Sum` will take an array of 5 integers and return the total.

 Let's use our TDD skills

-## Write the test first
+## Requirement - Summation fixed size

+### The Test

 In `sum_test.go`